rutgers-apl/TaskProf2/README.md

 	time ./par_small_array

 The parallel program should run slower than the serial program.
-Now in the shell will TBB with TaskProf, run the differential analyses profiler.
+Now in the shell will TBB with TaskProf2, run the differential analyses profiler.

 The differential analyses profiler is a python script located in